-Today we refer to Viking Age Scandinavians generally as Vikings as though they were one group.
-Linguistic nuances over the modern use of the word Viking aside, the fact is that the historical group known as “Vikings” were not an entirely homogenous people.
-We know from various sources that from as early as the late 8th Century, large geographically related forms of identity, such as Danish, Swedish, and Norwegian existed.
-These are not to be confused with the notion of national identity of the modern era— there were no unified forms of government that we would consider a nation-state quite yet, although they would develop soon after that through the late middle ages.
-Further confounding the subject of identity among Viking Age Scandinavians are regional differences.
-The Norwegian group who sacked the city of Nantes in 843, for example, referred to themselves as Vestfaldingi, or Men of Vestfold.
-This tells us that there were also regional differences among various groups within the context of their broader geographic affiliations.
+Today we refer to Viking Age Scandinavians broadly as the Vikings as if they were one people.
+Linguistic nuances over the modern use of the word Viking aside, the fact is that the historical group known as the Vikings were not entirely homogenous.
+We know from various sources that beginning as early as the late 8th Century, large geographically-related forms of identity, such as Danish, Swedish, and Norwegian took shape (these are not to be confused with the modern notion of national identity — there were no unified forms of government that we would consider a nation-state quite yet).
+The Anglo-Saxon Chronicle mentions Danes and Northmen as separate, the Annals of Ulster from Ireland makes a clear distinction between the Danes and Norwegians, and in the East, the Swedes are referred to wholly separately as the Rus.
+If the Vikings can be broadly split into three distinct groups, the question becomes: what was the difference between the Danish, Norwegian, and Swedish Vikings?

 Why do we think of the Vikings as one people?

-So, What Was the Difference Between Danish, Norwegian, and Swedish Vikings?
+What Was the Difference Between Danish, Norwegian, and Swedish Vikings?

-Similarly, the Swedes, then known as Varangians, or Rus, were poised to discover and pillage new lands in the east along the Volga and Dnieper rivers.
+Similarly, the Swedes, then known as Varangians, or Rus, were poised to discover and pillage new lands in the East along the Volga and Dnieper rivers.
 Their expeditions, however, were of a different sort than the Danes and Norwegians in the west.
 The goal of the Rus was primarily to trade (or so we think).
-They established long trade routes to the middle east and around the Black Sea and avoided much more than that until the late 9th century when, according to the Russian Primary Chronicle, the brothers Rurik, Sineus, and Truvor were “invited” by the Slavs to be their rulers.
+They established long trade routes to the Middle East and around the Black Sea and avoided much more than that until the late 9th Century when, according to the Russian Primary Chronicle, the brothers Rurik, Sineus, and Truvor were “invited” by the Slavs to be their rulers.
 To this day, why this event occurred is unclear, but most historians believe this was a capitulation by the Slavs to years of raids.
-What is clear is that the entire passage that speaks of the Rus is concise, and from this moment on, the Rus who did move east to join the ruling class quickly assimilated into the Slavic culture and ceased to be what we would call “Vikings”.
+What is clear is that the entire passage that speaks of the Rus is concise, and from this moment on, the Rus who did move east to join the ruling class quickly assimilated into the Slavic culture and ceased to be what we would call “Vikings.”

-The Danes: The True Vikings?
+The Danes: The Original Vikings?